Here you can find the annual reportnot

 Margret and Joachim Knoche are now back in Namibia and are reporting on the association's projects.

-On the first day in Windhoek we Shadow, visited one of the carpentry apprentices at KAYEC.
-Shadow dropped out of school in the 9th grade, spent a few years on the streets, and applied to us last year to start a welding apprenticeship.
-His knowledge wasn't good enough, though; he didn't pass the entrance exam.
-However, he was accepted for a 6-month apprenticeship as a carpenter's assistant.
-He's living with relatives in Windhoek, and we're paying him a monthly stipend for travel and living expenses in Windhoek.
-Hopefully, by the end of the year, he'll have a small certificate that will help him carry out simple carpentry work for a company or privately.
+On our first day in Windhoek, we immediately Shadow, We visited one of the carpentry apprentices at KAYEC.
+Shadow dropped out of school in 9th grade, spent several years on the streets, and applied to us last year for welding training.
+His knowledge wasn't sufficient, however, and he failed the entrance exam.
+But he was accepted into a six-month carpentry apprenticeship.
+He's staying with relatives in Windhoek, and we're paying him a monthly stipend to cover his travel and living expenses.
+Hopefully, at the end of the year, he'll have a certificate that will help him do simple carpentry work for a company or privately.
 We hope he sticks with it.
-We've encouraged him and will visit him again in four weeks.
+We encouraged him and will visit him again in four weeks.

 We met five other trainees in Swakopmund.

-Darleen is in the second year of her office training and must complete a six-month internship at a company in the first half of 2025.
-Since it's already difficult to get an internship, she's already trying to get a job at a new company that plans to produce green hydrogen, with the aim of securing an internship there in the next half of the year.
-The company is being built about 200 km north of Swakopmund, right by the sea.
+Darleen Darleen is in the second year of her office apprenticeship and is required to complete a six-month internship at a company in the first half of 2025.
+Since it's already difficult to find an internship, she's already trying to secure a position at a new company that plans to produce green hydrogen, so she can then do an internship there in the following six months.
+The company is being built about 200 km north of Swakopmund, right on the coast.
 Darleen has finished all her exams and only has to take the final year exam.
-Therefore, she's already working there to make a good impression.
-She returned to Swakopmund for her exams in mid-October.
-The teachers at COSDEC attest to her excellent work, which is fine with us.
-It's good when young people become creative and active themselves.
-She came to our hotel for breakfast because the company bus was about to take her to work, 200 km away.
-Of course, she wasn't alone; her friend Lena, who wants to apply for COSDEC with us this year, came along.
+That's why she's already working there to make a good impression.
+She returned to Swakopmund in mid-October for the exams.
+The teachers at COSDEC attest to her good work, which is fine by us.
+It's good when young people become creative and proactive.
+She came to our hotel for breakfast because the company bus was about to take her to work 200 km away.
+Of course, she wasn't alone; her friend was with her.
+Lena, who wants to apply for COSDEC with us this year, came along too.

 We met the other four trainees later in the morning.

-Johnson and Christiana are in the second year of a tourism and hotel management training course. read more
+JJohnson and Christiana are in the second year of a tourism and hotel management training program.
+Read more

 Kindergartens in Okombahe and Pfedelbach